ccao-data/data-architecture/.github/ISSUE_TEMPLATE/new-dbt-test.md

 - [ ] Utilize an existing generic test
 - [ ] Modify an existing generic test
 - [ ] Add a new generic test.

+Before proceeding, make sure you know whether or not you're adding a QC or a non-QC test.
+If you plan to add a QC test, there are a [few specific modifications needed](https://github.com/ccao-data/data-architecture/blob/master/dbt/README.md#adding-qc-tests)

 ### Utilize Existing Generic Test